Top Paris activities

 Read more

-Musee d'Orsay (Pass By)
+Musee d'Orsay (pass by)

 The former Orsay railway station has been built for the 1900 Universal Exhibition in Paris, had a railway line leading to the south-west of France.
 It was turned into a museum in the 1980s to house 19th-century art, including works by the greatest Impressionists and Post-Impressionists such as Auguste Renoir, Claude Monet and Vincent Van Gogh.